Nutter Butter Owl Cookies (Easy No-Bake Fall Treat)

 Tools You’ll Need

-• Parchment or wax paper
+• Parchment paper or wax paper

-• Microwave-safe bowls
+• Microwave safe bowls

-• Small piping bags or zip-top bags
+• Small piping bags or zip top bags

-• Toothpicks or small spatulas
+• Toothpicks or a small spatula

-• Cooling rack (optional)
+• Cooling rack, optional

 How to Make Nutter Butter Owl Cookies

-Heat the brown chocolate melts in a microwave-safe bowl for 15–30 seconds at a time, stirring after each round until smooth.
+Step 1.
+Melt the Chocolate: Heat the brown chocolate melts in a microwave-safe bowl for 15–30 seconds at a time, stirring after each round until smooth.

-Dip each cookie into the melted chocolate until covered.
+Step 2.
+Coat the Cookies: Dip each cookie into the melted chocolate until covered.
 Lift it out with a fork, scrape off the extra chocolate, and place it on parchment paper.
 Repeat for all cookies, then freeze for 5 minutes to harden.

 Nutter Butter cookie being dipped into a bowl of melted chocolate to coat it for owl cookie recipe.